syedry/DSAhelp/README.md

 provide a sufficient practice of working with trees.
 A very important concept is then introduced in the section of _Least Common Ancestor_ followed by some _Miscellaneous Problems_.

-We then introduce a two important variants of Binary Trees - _Binary Search Trees (BSTs)_ and _Heaps_.
+We then introduce two important variants of Binary Trees - _Binary Search Trees (BSTs)_ and _Heaps_.

 A small introduction of _AVL Trees_ is also provided at the end.